m-lab/website/_posts/blog/2020-01-27-the-platform-has-landed.md

-Thanks to [isc.org](https://isc.org) and [greenhost.net](https://greenhost.net/) for providing M-Lab with primary/secondary DNS resolution for millions of clients around the world.
+Thanks to [isc.org](https://isc.org) and [greenhost.net](https://greenhost.net/) for providing M-Lab with primary/secondary DNS resolution for hundreds of millions of clients around the world.

 Thanks to [New America's Open Technology Institute][8] for leadership and support over the years.